- Purchase the complete Expat Arrivals London Guide (PDF)

 Lifestyle in London

 Whether expats are fascinated by medieval history, modern art, live music, sport or an eclectic food scene, London is at the forefront of it all.
 It’s hard to get bored in this dynamic city.
-Beyond the city’s huge range of museums, art galleries, live music venues and historic monuments, it also boasts a full events calendar to keep residents suitably entertained.
+Beyond the city’s huge range of sightseeing opportunities in the form of museums, art galleries and historic monuments, it also boasts a full events calendar to keep residents suitably entertained.

-+ PRO: London is an excellent travel hub for Europe
++ PRO: An excellent travel hub for Europe

 Despite the fact that tourism plays a central role in London’s economy, the constant presence of tourists can be annoying for the locals.
 Many restaurants and attractions close to busy tourist areas are especially expensive as businesses try to make the most of this market.

-Even though no longer in the top 10 or even top 20, London remains one of the most expensive cities in the world.
+Even though it's no longer in the top 10, London remains one of the most expensive cities in the world.
 Rental prices are steep and buying property seems like an impossible feat for many.
 Some would say that to truly make the most of life in the city, residents need substantial disposable income.

 + PRO: There is scope to save